 …. and the result looks something like this …

 Standards improve efficiency in engineering electrical interconnect systems.
 Standards governing the interchange of data assist the interoperability of tools.

 If this is your belief then .dsi format is like a shrine with a distinguished history of devotees.
 New shrines have been constructed and will be constructed in the future to attract supplicants.

-Well, that’s what Capital is built to do.
+Well, that’s what CHS is built to do.